visit-dav/visit/src/doc/cli_manual/functions.rst

   DemoteOperator(opIndex, applyToAllPlots) -> integer

-opIndex : type
+opIndex : integer
     A zero-based integer corresponding to the operator that should be demoted.

-applyAll : type
+applyToAllPlots : AMBIGUOUS
     An integer flag that causes all plots in the plot list to be affected when it is non-zero.

 return type : integer